M.S. Graduate Student

 1630 Linden Drive

 2012: B.S.
 Biology, College of Letters and Science, University of Wisconsin-Madison

-I’ve worked on many research projects including studying the impacts of oil development on grassland birds, monitoring Piping Plovers, understanding prescribed burning efficacy, sampling for Chronic Wasting Disease, discovering fire history in remnant red pine, and most recently worked on a long-term elk monitoring project near Banff National Park.
-All these opportunities have taught me to approach research ecology with many different perspectives.
-My research focus for my masters will be to understand historic fire regimes and their role in forested wetlands in the upper Great Lakes region.
+I’ve worked in research and management studying the impacts of oil development on grassland birds, monitoring Piping Plovers, understanding prescribed burning efficacy, sampling for Chronic Wasting Disease, reconstructing fire regimes in remnant red pine, and participating in a long-term elk monitoring project near Banff National Park.
+These experiences have made me approach ecology thinking like a scientist and a manager.
+My research focus is to understand historic fire regimes and their role in the conservation of peatlands in the upper Great Lakes Region.

-In my free time I enjoy hiking, birding, fishing, hunting and spending time with friends and family listening to live music, drinking barley pop, and munching on squeaky cheese curds.
+I enjoy hiking, birding, fishing, and spending time with those closest to me listening to live music, drinking barley pop, and munching on squeaky cheese curds.